Drug and Alcohol Misuse

 Recruitment

 Stating that your organisation is committed to an unspecified equalities or diversity agenda is probably inadequate to reassure people with a history of drug misuse and encourage applications.
-You may have to explicitly state, perhaps in a list with other groups, that your organisation is actively seeking to recruit people with a history of drug misuse.
+You may have to explicitly state, perhaps in a list with other groups, that your organisation welcomes applications from people with a history of drug misuse.
 You may refer to this group as ‘people in recovery from drug use’ but you should be aware that recovery has no specific generally accepted meaning and may include people who are abstinent, in treatment or using in a controlled manner or ‘recreationally’.

 Disclosure

-An explicit statement that you want to recruit people with a history of drug misuse also allows people to feel more relaxed about disclosing their own history in an interview situation.
+An explicit statement that you accept volunteers with a history of drug misuse also allows people to feel more relaxed about disclosing their own history in an interview situation.
 It is important to handle such disclosures well.
 People seek an understanding or at least a sympathetic hearing and feedback that they were correct in deciding to disclose.
 They may then want to discuss what happens in terms of recording or sharing information.
 Your organisation should have thought through these matters and have adequate systems in place.

 Disclosure in interview should not be explored in detail.
 Usually, disclosure would occur around gaps or changes in working patterns, periods of unemployment, motivations for volunteering, for example.